Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Discussion

-Notice that for all results in Table~\ref{tab:results_real}, NBCB-w and CBNB-w (which are based on a restricted versions of PCMCI$^+$ and VLiNGAM) never perform simultaneously worst than PCMCI$^+$ and VLiNGAM.
-Similarly, NBCB-e and CBNB-e (which are based on a restricted versions of PCGCE and VLiNGAM) never perform simultaneously worst than PCGCE and VLiNGAM, except for the Web dataset where CBNB-e has the lowest F1-score (but NBCB-e has the best F1-score).
-And in general, NBCB-e and CBCB-e seems to be more reliable than NBCB-w and CBCB-w for the real data we considered.
-However, it seems that are no significance difference in performance between NBCB and CBNB when they are based on the same algorithms.
+Experiments on simulated data, realistic ecological data, and real data from various applications, show that our hybrid approaches are robust and yield overall good results over all datasets.
+Notice that for all results on real data, NBCB-w and CBNB-w (which are based on PCMCI$^+$ and VarLiNGAM) never perform simultaneously worse than PCMCI$^+$ and VarLiNGAM.
+Similarly, NBCB-e and CBNB-e (which are based on PCGCE and VarLiNGAM) never perform simultaneously worse than PCGCE and VarLiNGAM, except for the Web 1 dataset where CBNB-e has the lowest F1-score (but NBCB-e has the best F1-score).
+In general, NBCB-e and CBCB-e seem to be more reliable than NBCB-w and CBCB-w for the real data we considered, especially when assuming linearity.
+As mentioned before, the possible explanation is noisy data and inconsistent time lags.
+In summary, results on simulated data, realistic ecological data, and real data are coherent with the theoretical findings, showing that algorithms from CBNB and NBCB classes are trade-offs between the original methods, potentially exhibiting enhanced performance compared to the original methods when certain assumptions are violated.